March Muffin Madness (MMM) continues on today with Paleo Mini Muffins for Kids. But let me be clear, “kids” of all ages will enjoy this recipe!

 My friend Jennifer Robins created today’s muffin recipe for her third cookbook, which features kid-friendly recipes, The Paleo Kids Cookbook.
 Subtitled “Transition Your Family to Delicious Grain- and Gluten-Free Food for a Lifetime of Healthy Eating,” you’ll find recipes in this cookbook that will make everyone in the family happy.
 I’ve previously shared my review of The Paleo Kids Cookbook and two terrific recipes from it: Sweet Potato Bacon Tots and Paleo Pigs in a Blanket.

 Jennifer seems to be everywhere doing everything these days.
-She has three other best-selling paleo cookbooks (Down South Paleo; The New Yiddish Kitchen, which was co-written with Simone Miller; and Paleo Cooking in the Instant Pot) and her fifth cookbook, Affordable Paleo Cooking in Your Instant Pot, will be released in September.
+She has three other best-selling paleo cookbooks (Down South Paleo; The New Yiddish Kitchen, which was co-written with Simone Miller; and Paleo Cooking in the Instant Pot) and her fifth cookbook, another Instant Pot cookbook, Affordable Paleo Cooking in Your Instant Pot, which was her last release.
 Five cookbooks in 3 years!

 As one gluten-free blogger friend said when I served Legit Bread to her, “this bread is as good or better than any gluten-free grain-containing bread I’ve eaten!”
 Yes, yes, it is.

-So, if you have Jennifer’s cookbooks, you can make these recipes from scratch every time but the ready-made bread and the mixes are really terrific—and I say that as a non-mix person, in general.
+So, if you have Jennifer’s cookbooks, you can make these recipes from scratch every time but the mixes are really terrific—and I say that as a non-mix person, in general.

-I don’t know how Jennifer does all that she does but it’s all good for the gluten-free and paleo community, believe me!
+I don’t know how Jennifer does all that she does but it’s all good for the gluten-free, dairy-free, paleo, and AIP communities, believe me!

 Paleo Mini Muffins for Kids (Allergy Free)